Vitória de Santo Antão

-Vitória de Santo Antão is a city in Pernambuco State, Brazil, 46 kilometers west of Recife.
+Vitória de Santo Antão (/Central northeastern portuguese pronunciation: [viˈtɔɾjɐ di ˈsɐ̃tŭ ɐ̃ˈtɐ̃w]/) is a city in Pernambuco State, Brazil, 46 kilometers west of Recife.
 Its territorial area is 335,942 km², 5,717 km² of which lies within the urban perimeter.
 In 2021, the Brazilian Institute of Geography and Statistics (IBGE) estimated its population at approximately 140,389 inhabitants, being the tenth most populous city in Pernambuco, the fourth most populous in the interior of the state and the most populous in Zona da Mata.
 According to the Firjan Municipal Development Index (IFDM), Vitória de Santo Antão was elected the 8th best city of Pernambuco to live in.

 Synopsis

 Its predominant native vegetation is Atlantic forest, although much of its green landscape has been replaced by sugarcane monoculture.
 With approximately 87.2% of the population living in the urban area of the municipality, the city had 57 health facilities in 2009.
 Its Human Development Index is 0.640 and is considered medium..

 It was founded by a Portuguese man from Cape Verde named António Diogo de Braga in 1626.
 In 1774 it became a village with 4,000 inhabitants.
 In 1811 it was promoted into a city by royal decree of Dom João IV.